CSCfi/csc-user-guide/docs/support/tutorials/python-usage-guide.md

 [console-based text editor](./env-guide/text-and-image-processing.md)
 like `vim` or `emacs`.
-In addition to these terminal-based editors, several graphical programming environments, such as Jupyter notebooks, Spyder and Visual Studio Code, can be used on a supercomputer through
+In addition to these terminal-based editors, several graphical programming environments, such as Jupyter notebooks, Visual Studio Code and Spyder, can be used on a supercomputer through
 [our web interface](../../computing/webinterface/index.md).

 In addition to editing code directly on a supercomputer, it is also